inalogic/pico-pixel-client-sdk/README.md

 Integration
 -----------
 The SDK is written in C++ and is made of 3 files:
-  - PicoPixelClient.h           - Pico Pixel Client programing interface
+  - PicoPixelClient.h           - Pico Pixel Client programming interface
   - PicoPixelClient.cpp         - Pico Pixel Client code you need to build with your program
   - PicoPixelClientProtocol.h   - Communication interface between Pico Pixel and your program